abrarShariar/Number-Converter-App/README.md

 **NOTE:** This repository contains only the release version of the app.
 Check out the [Source Code](https://github.com/abrarShariar/NumConverter) !!

+**UPDATE:** The app now comes with a mini calculator for performing addition,subtraction,multiplication,division in all the four supported number system.

 [Download the application](https://github.com/abrarShariar/NumberConverter-App/archive/master.zip)

 I know there are lots of tools available online for conversion between number system but I wanted to make a small and handy one for myself so came up with this. <br>